bluescan/bezier/README.md

 [Browse Tacent Source](http://upperboundsinteractive.com/Tacent/Modules/index.html)

-The Bezier.cs file contains two classes, a simple CubicBezierCurve class that implements the standard Bernstein polynomials, and a CubicBezierPath class that essentially joins the curves together to create a longer composite path.
+The Bezier.cs file contains two classes.
+A simple CubicBezierCurve class that implements the standard Bernstein polynomials, and a CubicBezierPath class that essentially joins the curves together to create a longer composite path.
 Both classes implement functions to find the tangent for any t value.